bluesillybeard/Pinc/readme.md

 The easiest way to do it would be to just compile Pinc into a library with `zig build static` or `zig build dynamic`, copy the artifact and the header, and just add it to your linker flags.
 Automating that would be a good idea, especially for cross-compilation so you don't have a bajillion copies of the same library pre-compiled for different platforms.

 This project does not integrate with any existing build systems other than Zig, and it doesn't even integrate with Zig's build system properly.
-That being said, I would LOVE contributions that add support for other build systems / package managers.
+That being said, contributions that add support for other build systems / package managers are accepted and celebrated!
 Once a build system is implemented, it shouldn't need much (or any) maintainence due to the fact that Pinc has all dependencies self-contained or loaded at runtime.

 Hopefully the header is self-exaplanatory.
 If it's not clear what a function or type does, consider submitting an issue so we can improve documentation.

 It's worth noting the Pinc makes heavy use of asserts that will not trigger in ReleaseFast mode.
-I suggest using Debug to build the library, until you are confident everything works correctly, in which case ReleaseFast is a decent option.
+We suggest using Debug to build the library, until you are confident everything works correctly, in which case ReleaseFast is a decent option.
 That being said, ReleaseSafe is almost certainly fast enough for any reasonable use case, but retains the safety checks of Debug mode.

 ## Other notes
 - When cross-compiling, it is generally a good idea to specify the ABI (example: `x86_64-linux-gnu` instead of `x86_64-linux`) as it tends to default to the wrong ABI which is quite annoying.